Jamb000h/dungeon-generator/docs/spec.md

 A\* should be good enough for finding paths between doors and it is going to use the manhattan distance to the goal door as its heuristic.
 The problem here is that this may generate dungeons that may have several roads next to each other, which is something that has to be mitigated somehow.

 As manhattan distance as a heuristic has time complexity of `O(1)`, and each cell in the map is evaluated at most 4 times as we only allow horizontal or vertical movement, the time complexity should be `4 * map size` (n \* m), which equals `O(4nm)` and space complexity should be at most `O(nm)`.

+A\* is implemented on top of a custom PriorityQueue.

 ## Inputs